awxkee/sparkyuv/DOC.md

 Contains some basic functions to work with planar images:

-- GaussianBlur ( original gaussian with no approximation used )
+- Gaussian Blur ( original gaussian with no approximation used )
-- FastGaussianBlur ( good quality and very fast approximation of gaussian based on binomial polynomials )
+- Fast Gaussian Blur ( good quality and very fast approximation of gaussian based on binomial polynomials )
 - Rotate
 - Copy image
 - Transpose